Lazarus404/Lazarus404.github.io/digital-signal-processing/fourier-transform/index.md

 * as a natural frequency from 0 to &pi;.

 Note that when labelling as a fraction, it is only necessary to go to 0.5.
 This is due to the Nyquist Theorem.
 If the signal is properly sampled, there should be no frequency above 0.5.

+### Time and Frequency Domain Symmetry

+It is important to note that there are certain symmetries between the time and frequency domains known as *Duality*.
+These are;

+* A single point in the frequency domain corresponds to a sinusoid in the time domain.
+* A single point in the time domain corresponds to a sinusoid in the frequency domain.
+* Convolution in the frequency domain corresponds to multiplication in the time domain.
+* Convolution in the time domain corresponds to multiplication in the frequency domain.

 <a href="/digital-signal-processing">&#x2190; Back to Digital Signal Processing</a>